 Limitations on Liability

 The party indemnifying will often want to cap or limit the dollar amount of the indemnity obligation to reduce its risk or lower the incentive for litigation.
 In software deals the cap may be the license fee paid by the licensee.
-A $10,000 cap for example effectively wipes out the indemnity because the plaintiff is not going to sue where the most it can recover is $10,000.
+A $10,000 cap for example effectively wipes out the indemnity and any suit if plaintiff can recover $10,000.

 And remember in NY you can’t disclaim liability for gross negligence or willful misconduct.